 We empower voters to win change for animals

-MPs and Prospective Parliamentary Candidates (PPCs) care what their local constituents think.
+MPs care what their local constituents think.
 Research shows that direct contact with citizens is the most important way politicians learn about public opinion, ranking even higher than public opinion polling and traditional media.

 However, animals cannot advocate for themselves.
-It is crucial that the many people who care about animal protection actively engage with their local MPs and politicians, to make sure they understand the widespread support for laws to improve the lives of farmed animals.
+It is crucial that the many people who care about animal protection actively engage with their local MPs, to make sure they understand the widespread support for laws to improve the lives of farmed animals.

 We want to empower you to do this.
-We provide training, resources and 1-to-1 support to allow you to effectively engage with your local politicians, making sure animals’ interests are represented in politics.
+We provide training, resources and 1-to-1 support to allow you to effectively engage with your MP, making sure animals’ interests are represented in politics.

-Register your interest in engaging with your MP and PPCs and we’ll provide training, resources on engaging effectively and 1-to-1 calls.
+Register your interest in engaging with your MP and we’ll provide training, resources on engaging effectively and 1-to-1 calls.

 We are looking for volunteers to work with the core UK Voters for Animals team in a variety of roles e.g. training, recruitment, social media and more.